 Just for that time you must have a “potato” fix.
 The secret to great-tasting mashed cauliflower lies in how you flavor them.
 Some butter, garlic, and some sour cream goes a long way in making you forget mashed potatoes.

 Cauliflower is a great way to cut down carbs but also calories.
-Just cooked raw potato vs. cauliflower is about a 4:1 ratio.
-But considering what you then do to them with butter, heavy cream and other things, your nutritional savings will vary by what you are comparing.
+Just cooked raw potato vs. cauliflower is about a 4:1 ratio in calories.
+But considering what you then do to them with butter, heavy cream, and other things, your nutritional savings will vary by what you are comparing.

 I can't tell it from real garlic mashed potatoes, and really good ones at that — a good and very healthy side dish.
 Well, maybe you should cut the butter a little to call it healthy.

 A nice solid 4.
 But a nice 5 if you are on a keto diet and need a potato fix.